fanfanlatulipe26/talking_variometer_altimeter/README.md

 ## Customizing the language.

 With the help of **gTTS** (*Google Text-to-Speech*), a Python library and CLI tool to interface with Google Translate's text-to-speech API we generate spoken MP3 files that are then copied on the micro SD card.
-(More info here <http://gtts.readthedocs.org/>)
+(More info <http://gtts.readthedocs.org/>)

 2 kinds of files are generated: